 Navigate to the Dataphin home page, select Administration > Data Quality from the top menu bar.

-In the left-side navigation pane, click Quality Monitoring > Rule Templates.
+In the navigation pane on the left, click Quality Monitoring > Rule Templates.
 On the Rule Templates page, select the Data Table tab and then click the Create Rule Template button.

 In the Create Rule Template dialog box, enter the required parameters.